Synthetic Difference in Differences

 \subsection{The California Smoking Cessation Program}

-The results from running this analysis, along with jackknife standard errors discussed in more detail in Section \ref{section:asym}, are shown in Table \ref{estimates_smoking}.
-As argued in \citet{Abadie2010}, the assumptions underlying the DID estimator are suspect here, and the -27.4 point estimate likely overstates the effect of the policy change on smoking.
-SC provides a reduced (and generally considered more credible) estimate of -19.8; then, our method further attenuates it to -13.4.
+The results from running this analysis are shown in Table \ref{estimates_smoking}.
+As argued in \citet{Abadie2010}, the assumptions underlying the DID estimator are suspect here, and the -27.3 point estimate likely overstates the effect of the policy change on smoking.
+SC provides a reduced (and generally considered more credible) estimate of -19.6.
+The other methods, our proposed SDID, the DIFP and the MC estimator are all smaller than the DID estimator with the SDID and DIFP estimator substantially smaller than the SC estimator.
 At the very least, this difference in point estimates implies that the use of time weights and unit fixed effects in \eqref{main_sdid} materially affects conclusions; and, throughout this paper, we will argue that when $\htau^\scc$ and $\htau^\sdid$ differ, the latter is often more credible.
-Next, and perhaps surprisingly, we see that the standard errors obtained for SDID (and also for SC) are smaller than those for DID, despite our method being more flexible.
+Next, and perhaps surprisingly, we see that the standard errors obtained for SDID (and also for SCIFP, and MC) are smaller than those for DID, despite our method being more flexible.
 This is a result of the local fit of SDID (and SC) being improved by the weighting.